Why was marijuana made illegal in the US?

 Marijuana is used illegally by millions of Americans everyday.
 It is used for recreation ad to get high

-it first was put under the books as a tax. meaning if you had marijuana and it wasnt taxed it was illegal.but the federal gov. never gave any taxes. im not sure when, but it was placed into the fda's scheduling system as a schedule 1 narcotic. in the same schedule as mushrooms, acid, and other var…ious drugs.
+it first was put under the books as a tax. meaning if you had marijuana and it wasnt taxed it was illegal.but the federal gov. never gave any taxes.. im not sure when, but it was placed into the fda's scheduling system as a schedule 1 narcotic. in the same schedule as mushrooms, acid, and other var…ious drugs.
 (MORE)

 Anything unless it is in a perscribed medicine by a doctor, although even then I would be suspicious...

-medical weed which is legal only if given by a doctor is different from regular weed. medical weed has less THC so when the doctors give it to you your not high as hell. people use marijuana illegally by 1.not getting it from a doctor 2.people sell it on the streets 3.people smoke regular marijuana which gets you higher than necessary (MORE)
+medical weed which is legal only if given by a doctor is different from regular weed. medical weed has less THC so when the doctors give it to you your not high as hell. people use marijuana illegally by 1.not getting it from a doctor 2.people sell it on the streets 3.people smoke regular mari…juana which gets you higher than necessary (MORE)